 We like the idea of carrots for folate because so many people keep them in the house anyway.
 They serve as a great base for soups and stews and are just as good roasted as they are raw with some hummus.
 A cup of carrots will give you 5% of your daily value of folic acid.

 Seeds and Nuts

 Sometimes the vitamins and nutrients are all in the fixings.
 You can add seeds like sunflower and flax to granola or salads (or just eat them plain).
-A quarter-cup of sunflower seeds gives you 21% of your daily value while two tablespoons of flax seeds gives you 14%.
-When it comes to nuts, peanuts are the highest in folic acid with only one-fourth of a cup giving you 22% of your daily value while one cup of almonds will give you 12%.
+A quarter-cup of sunflower seeds gives you 21% of your daily value while two tablespoons of flax seeds give you 14%.
+When it comes to nuts, peanuts are the highest in folic acid, with only one-fourth of a cup giving you 22% of your daily value while one cup of almonds will give you 12%.